nb2998/Revise-git/How-to-begin.md

 * Adding more files to the last commit (no change in commit message): <br> `git add file.txt`<br>
 `git commit --amend --no-edit`<br>

-* In case commit message has to be changed too, `git commit --amend` suffices the purpose.
+  In case commit message has to be changed too, `git commit --amend` suffices the purpose.<br>

+  Note : To push it now, you need to use the force command (Careful!)<br>
+  `git push origin master --force`<br>